-Hellebore plants make delightful additions to any garden, with their showy flowers that look like roses in shades of yellow, pink and even deep purple.
+Hellebore plants make delightful additions to any garden, with their showy flowers that look like roses in shades of yellow, pink, and even deep purple.
 These flowers may differ if you plant their seeds, with the new hellebore plants offering even greater color variations.
 If you are interested in growing hellebore from seed, you need to follow a few simple tips to ensure that hellebore seed propagation is successful.
 Read on to learn how to grow hellebore from seed.

 Hellebore Seed Propagation

 Beautiful hellebore plants (Helleborus spp) usually produce seeds in springtime.
 The seeds grow in seed pods that appear once the blossoms are spent, usually in late spring or early summer.
 You may be tempted to hold off on planting hellebore seeds until fall or even the following spring.
-But this is a mistake since a delay in planting can prevent hellebore seed propagation.
+However, this is a mistake, since a delay in planting can prevent hellebore seed propagation.

 Planting Hellebore Seeds

 To be sure you will be successful with seed grown hellebores, you need to get those seeds into the ground as quickly as possible.
 In the wild, the seeds are “planted” as soon as they drop to the ground.
 In fact, you may see an example of this in your own garden.
 You are likely to have seed grown hellebores appear in frustrating numbers just under the “mother” plant.
-But the seeds you carefully saved to plant in containers the following spring produce few or no seedlings.
+The seeds you carefully saved to plant in containers the following spring produce few or no seedlings.
 The trick is to start planting hellebore seeds in late spring or early summer, just as Mother Nature does.
 Your success at growing hellebore from seeds may depend on it.

 How to Grow Hellebore from Seeds